 - Changes in functionality must be always origined by business changes

 So, aspects like the following ones are fundamental in this kind of architectures (and in software development in general):

 The way you build your software should be the way more suitable for your company and its characteristics: size, history, employees, maturity,…,etc.

 As I said previously, one of the main principles is to provide (visual) fully functional independent components that manage API calls and backend services.

-A microfrontend is a product that is offered to a consumer.
-The user of the microfrontend doesn’t care about API calls or backend services that the microfrontend performs.
-The owner of the microfrontend is responsible for keeping the “business piece” up and running so, the ideal situation would be one in wich the owner is responsible for all the elements, from UI part till the backend for frontend or the deepest service and all of those components are managed by the same team
+The owner of the microfrontend is responsible for keeping this “business piece” up and running so, the ideal situation would be the one in wich the owner is responsible for all the elements, from UI part till the backend for frontend or the deepest service and all of those components are managed by the same team

 Depending of how the company is organized it may be more feasible or not.
 Therefore, once again, adopting an architectural style implies organization and cultural changes to be successful.